-Microfilm stores these exposures in a reel while microfiche uses flat sheets, but otherwise, they are very much the same.
+Microfilm stores these exposures in a reel, while microfiche uses flat sheets.
+Otherwise, these formats are very much the same.
 Other microforms include super-fiche and microprint, which use the same methodology but are stored on rectangular sheets or cards.

 Using a viewing machine like the one pictured here, the microform images are placed into the device and the exposures are magnified on a screen, making them readable.

-If you’ve seen one of these machines before, chances are it was a long time ago.
-Microforms are now considered to be very outdated technology thanks to computers and disk storage which allow for more storage capacities and more convenient options.
+If you’ve used one of these machines before, chances are it was a long time ago.
+Microforms are now considered to be a very outdated technology.
+The introduction of computers and disk storage allows for greater storage capacity and more convenient retrieval options.